-- Extra Office Hours will be offered during the reading period before exams. - No practice exams will be reviewed in office hours if received after 5 pm on Monday, November 27. - Freezeout Period after which I will no longer take questions before the exam: Saturday, Dec.
-9 at 12 Noon. - All email and office hours questions throughout the semester (and particularly close to exams) should include the student making an attempt at answering the question when posed to Professor Kochan i.e., as a pedagogical best practice, you should always try to answer your own questions and then we can then discuss whether you are on the right or wrong track.
+- Extra Office Hours will be offered during the reading period before exams. - No practice exams will be reviewed if received after Sunday, November 24 at 5 pm. - Freezeout Period after which I will no longer take questions before the exam: Friday, Dec.
+13 at 5 pm. - All email and office hours questions throughout the semester (and particularly close to exams) should include the student making an attempt at answering the question when posed to Professor Kochan i.e., as a pedagogical best practice, you should always try to answer your own questions and then we can discuss whether you are on the right or wrong track.